-In addition to E.U. regulations, NexoBrid is an investigational drug in the United States and is therefore subject to various U.S. regulations.
+In addition to E.U. regulations, NexoBrid is marketed as a biologic product in the United States for eschar removal in adults with deep partial thickness and/or full thickness thermal burns and is therefore subject to various U.S. regulations.
 In the United States, the FDA regulates biologics under the Federal, Food, Drug and Cosmetic Act ("FDCA"), the Public Health Service Act, and their respective implementation regulations.
-On March 24, 2011, the FDA classified NexoBrid as a biological product.
 Biologics require the submission of a BLA and licensure by the FDA prior to being marketed in the United States.
 The process of obtaining regulatory approvals and the subsequent compliance with appropriate federal, state, local and foreign statutes and regulations requires the expenditure of substantial time and financial resources.
 Failure to comply with the applicable U.S. requirements at any time during the product development process, approval process or after approval may subject an applicant to a variety of administrative or judicial sanctions as well as enforcement actions brought by the FDA, the U.S. Department of Justice or other governmental entities.
 Possible sanctions may include the FDA's refusal to approve pending BLAs or supplements, withdrawal of an approval, imposition of a clinical hold, issuance of warning letters, product recalls, product seizures, total or partial suspension of production or distribution, injunctions, fines, refusals of government contracts, restitution, disgorgement and civil or criminal penalties.